RLVE: Scaling Up Reinforcement Learning for Language Models with Adaptive Verifiable Environments: Related Work

 \section{Related Work}

 \paragraph{RL training of LMs on procedurally generated data.} Prior works have trained game agents~\citep{cobbe2020proceduralgeneration} and, more recently, LMs~\citep{hu2025beyondaha,chen2025enigmata,liu2025synlogic,stojanovski2025reasoning-gym,li2025internbootcamp} via RL on procedurally generated data.
-However, they employ verifiable environments with static problem difficulty distributions.
-As shown in our experiments, static environments either suffer from early saturation (as in \citet{li2025internbootcamp}) or inefficient learning.
-Among these works,~\citet{li2025internbootcamp} also observed that adding more environments improves performance, but their evaluations do not guarantee that test problems come from environments unseen during training; we additionally show that such improvements generalize to entirely unseen environments. \citet{liu2025saturn} also trains LMs to solve SAT problems~\citep{cook1971sat} with adaptive difficulty evolving with model performance.
-However, one single environment is insufficient for developing generalizable reasoning capabilities, as shown by our experiments.
+However, they employ verifiable environments with static problem difficulty distributions, which, as shown by us, either suffer from early saturation (as in \citet{li2025internbootcamp}) or inefficient learning.
+Among these works,~\citet{li2025internbootcamp} also observed that adding more environments improves performance, but their evaluations do not guarantee that test problems come from environments unseen during training; we show that such improvements generalize to entirely unseen environments. \citet{liu2025saturn} trains LMs to solve SAT problems~\citep{cook1971sat} with adaptive difficulty evolving with model performance.
+However, we have shown that only one environment is insufficient for developing generalizable reasoning capabilities.
 We therefore construct~\suite{} to scale up the collection of training environments.